Brewers vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 81 hits with 20 doubles, four triples, 11 home runs and 30 walks.
-He has driven in 45 runs with six stolen bases.
+- Ramirez has 82 hits with 20 doubles, four triples, 12 home runs, 30 walks and 46 RBI.
+He's also stolen six bases.

-- Ramirez will look for his fifth straight game with a hit in this contest.
-During his last five outings he is hitting .318 with a double, two triples, a walk and four RBI.
+- Ramirez has picked up at least one hit in five straight games.
+During his last five outings he is batting .364 with a double, two triples, a home run, a walk and four RBI.

 Ramírez Recent Games